colbyford/C-QUARK-Docker/README.md

 ## Run Locally
 ```
+## If you pulled from DockerHub, use:
+docker run --name cquark -d cford38/cquark

+## If you built the image locally, use:
 docker run --name cquark -d cquark

+## Access the command prompt here and navigate to the program's director
 docker exec -it cquark /bin/bash
+cd home/cquark-user/
 ```

 ## How to Run